P0455 Evaporative Emission Control System Leak Detected (gross or large leak)

 EVAP system simplified diagram

-A: It may take a couple drive cycles for the light to reset itself after the gas cap was closed properly.
-This is because the vehicle's emission system runs the self tests when the car is driven at a steady speed for some time.
+It may take a couple drive cycles for the light to reset itself after the gas cap was closed properly.
+This is because the vehicle's emission system runs self tests when the car is driven at a steady speed for some time.